6 Financial Habits to Begin When You’re Young

 1. Start Building Your Credit Early

 Getting a credit card might seem like bad advice for a young person trying to build good financial habits.
 But getting that card can be a good thing.
 Your creditworthiness shapes a lot of your financial options as you enter adulthood.
-Qualifying for a loan, buying a car, and even renting require good credit.
+Qualifying for a loan, buying a car, and renting require good credit.
 A credit builder card can help you build that credit to make big purchases later.

 2. Set Savings Goals